luismu78/udacity-dend-data-warehousing/README.md

 * userAgent varchar
 * user_id varchar

-method, registration, status, and itemInSession were not added, since they are not required for the analytics tables.
+auth, method, registration, status, and itemInSession were not added, since they are not required for the analytics tables.

 **Songs Table**